 Candidate varieties under test in RL trials will be printed in the RL booklet.
-Data on candidate varieties will be displayed on the AHDB website.
+Data on candidate varieties will be displayed on the AHDB website and in the RL App.

 Descriptive List varieties may be presented each year, provided a comparable data set remains available.